TNTurnerLab/Tortoise/README.md

 ## Software Requirements

-* All software requirements are built in to the docker image.
+* All software requirements are built into the docker image.
 The  software packages built are as follows:
   * DeepVariant v1.4
   * GATK v4.2.0.0
   * GLnexus v1.4.1